andy-guttridge/tails-up/README.md

 The hero image is displayed using the `background-image` CSS property applied to a `<div>`.
 Adding `role="img"` and `aria-label` attributes to the `<div>` to provide context for assistive technology was considered, however this could potentially have obscured the content within the `<div>` from screen readers.
 As the hero image itself provides no information and serves no semantic purpose, this was omitted to ensure the content within the `<div>` remained accessible.

+The About section addresses objectives 3 and 5.

 <p align="center">
   <img src="read-me_media/about_wide.png" alt="About section for wider screens" width="540">
   <img src="read-me_media/about_narrow.png" alt="About section for narrow screens" width="210">